Real-hackbard/Proxy-Searcher/README.md

 </br>

+### Important!
+Do not start the search process in debug mode; instead, start the EXE manually.
+Doing so could cause a compiler crash.

 A proxy server is a [computer networking](https://en.wikipedia.org/wiki/Computer_network) term for a [server application](https://en.wikipedia.org/wiki/Server_(computing)) that acts as an [intermediary](https://en.wikipedia.org/wiki/Intermediary) between a [client](https://en.wikipedia.org/wiki/Client_(computing)) requesting a resource and the server then providing that resource.

 Instead of connecting directly to a server that can fulfill a request for a resource, such as a file or web page, the client directs the request to the proxy server, which evaluates the request and performs the required network transactions.
 This serves as a method to simplify or control the complexity of the request, or provide additional benefits such as load balancing, privacy, or security.
 Proxies were devised to add structure and [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(networking)) to [distributed](https://en.wikipedia.org/wiki/Distributed_computing) systems.
 A proxy server thus functions on behalf of the client when requesting service, potentially masking the true origin of the request to the resource server.